e-yang6/e-yang6/README.md

 This is a place where I share projects, experiment with ideas, and take creative breaks.

-Currently learning C++, exploring its applications in quantitative finance, and expanding my skills in full-stack development.
+Currently learning C++, exploring its applications in fintech, and expanding my skills in full-stack development.